anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Message Exchange

-The behavior of a pledge described in Section 2.1 of BRSKI {{RFC8995}}
+The behavior of a pledge described in BRSKI {{RFC8995, Section 2.1}}
 is kept with one exception.
 After finishing the Imprint step (4), the Enroll step (5) MUST be performed with an enrollment protocol utilizing authenticated self-contained objects.